-Finalists for this scholarship will be invited to the law school to interview with the Hatton W. Sumners Foundation Board of Trustees in March.
+Finalists for this scholarship will be invited to the law school to interview with the Sumners Foundation Board of Trustees in April.

 Applicants must be a resident, student, or graduate of a college or university in one of the following states: Oklahoma, Arkansas, Kansas, Missouri, Texas, Louisiana, Nebraska, or New Mexico.